-- Notify the VFC program coordinator of short-dated vaccine doses that will not be used and will

-expire within two to three months.
-Short-dated vaccine can be transferred to other VFC

-providers who are able to administer the vaccine prior to expiration, reducing nonviable vaccine
+Notify the VFC program coordinator of short-dated vaccine doses that will not be used and will expire within two to three months.
+Short-dated vaccine can be transferred to other VFC providers who are able to administer the vaccine prior to expiration, reducing nonviable vaccine wastage.

-wastage.

 - Remove nonviable vaccine from storage units to avoid unintentional use and label box as "Nonviable Vaccine-Do Not Use".

-- Report all vaccine loss to the VFC program:
+- o Report all vaccine loss to the VFC program:

 - VFC providers using IRIS inventory shall document vaccine loss using appropriate reasons

 provided in the registry to deduct doses from inventory.
 Expired vaccine is automatically

 adjusted by IRIS in the facility inventory.
+VFC Providers using IRIS inventory do not need to

-Any adjustments made to VFC inventory in IRIS
+report vaccine loss on the Nonviable VFC Vaccine Return form.
+Any adjustments made to

-using the following reason codes will require providers to return vaccines to McKesson
+VFC inventory in IRIS using the following reason codes will require providers to return

-Specialty Distribution.
+vaccines to McKesson Specialty Distribution.

 - Expired

 - Natural Disaster/Power Outage

 - Refrigerator Too Warm

 - Refrigerator Too Cold

 - Failure to store properly upon receipt

 - Vaccine spoiled in transit

 - Mechanical Failure

 - Spoiled

 - Recall

-- For IRIS non-inventory providers, expired and spoiled vaccine shall be reported on the Nonviable VFC Vaccine Return Form (Appendix 18) and faxed to the VFC Program.
+- For IRIS non-inventory VFC providers, expired and spoiled vaccine shall be reported on the Nonviable VFC Vaccine Return Form (Appendix 18) and faxed or emailed to the VFC Program.
 When completing the form, include the reason vaccine is nonviable, number of doses, and vaccine lot number for each vaccine.
 Doses of vaccine reported in the vaccine loss column without an accompanying lot number cannot be accurately accounted for.
 Any reported expired and spoiled vaccine must be returned to McKesson Specialty Distribution.
 Open vials of vaccine are not returnable but must still be documented on this form.